walbuc/Django-Scrapy/README.md

+# Django and Scrapy

-# An example of how to use Django ORM to store in a db obtained data by a Scrapy Spider an then exopse the data through an REST API
+An example of how to use Django ORM to store in a db obtained data by a Scrapy Spider an then exopse the data through an REST API

 As an example, i set up this project to scrap all over rolling stone lists/rankings and store them in a relational db with proper data models